cookiescrumbs/lets-fish/README.md

 Let's Fishing
 ================

-An app to find and list fisheries.
+An app to find, list and write guides to fisheries